-Our validation is focused on an assessment of MDAL's performance with respect to the reference datasets presented in Section 3.1: ETAL and in-situ observations.

-To this end To quantify the comparison of MDAL against the different references we calculate various error measuresmetrics such as mean bias error (MBE), mean absolute error (MAE), root-mean-square deviation (RMSD), and temporal correlation.
-(Details on these metrics are given in-see Appendix A4). and histograms based on albedo maps and time series (see Section 5).
+Our validation is focused on an assessment of MDAL's performance with respect to the reference datasets presented in Section 2: ETAL and in-situ observations.
+To this end we calculate various error measures such as mean bias error (MBE), mean absolute error (MAE), root-mean-square deviation (RMSD), temporal correlation (see Appendix A4) and histograms based on albedo maps and time series (see Section 5).

-275 The basis of this validation is formed by the comparison between MDAL v1 and v2 values and the reference values taken from ETAL and various in-situ stations.
+The basis of this validation is formed by the comparison between MDAL v1 and v2 values and the reference values taken from ETAL and various in-situ stations.
 Naturally, the differences between assessed data and reference vary both spatially and temporally which needs to be taken into account for the final assessment.
 For both types of reference data (ETAL and in-situ) we can conduct a temporary analysis with temporally average error measures, while for ETAL we can additionally run a spatial analysis, over the full dataset, subregions and different land cover types.
 Further details about the procedure specific to either type of reference data are given below.

-4.1 ValidationFull SEVIRI disk comparison against with ETAL
+4.1 Validation against ETAL